-The project kickoff meeting was held on May 25th.
-Literature review is under way.
+Literature review is complete.
 Data is being collected for moving work zones in St. Louis.
 Weekly work zone schedules were requested from the TMC in St. Louis.
+Historical data for work zones that occurred in 2015 were also requested along with access to real-time electronic alerts for work zones in 2016.
+Simulation model is also under development to simulate a moving work zone.

-This project is 10% complete.
+This project is 20% complete.
 The project started on March 15, 2016 and expected to be finished on July 31, 2017.